-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing and added to CPOMS.
 If in doubt about recording requirements staff should discuss with the designated safeguarding lead.

 When a child has made a disclosure, the member of staff/volunteer should: